gribbly/RunwayLights/README.md

 ...which I'll interpret like this:

 * pattern - I'll immediately switch to the specified pattern number (suggest we use ints not pattern names).
 Let's reserve pattern=0 for "everything off"
+* tick - directly set the delay between ticks in seconds (e.g, 0.1 is a tenth of a second-per-tick)
 * bpm - pattern tempo in beats-per-minute.
 I will calculate tick from this.
 * light - turn on a specific light (in addition to current pattern)
 * fire - turn on a specific fire (in addition to current pattern)